koniarik/vari/README.md

 ## Sub-typing

-All variadic types support sub-typing - any variadic type can be converted to a type representing superset of types:
+All variadic types support sub-typing, meaning any variadic type can be converted into a type that represents a superset of its types:

 ```cpp
 std::string a;